VikiPicky/MoneyBuddyApp/README.md

 The following technologies were used in the development of this application:

-JSP, Java, patterns, MySQL, Git
+JSP, CSS, HTML, Java, patterns, MySQL, Git

 Next Steps N/A